Learn how to make pesto sauce without pinenuts and basil- a pesto pasta sauce recipe with cashews and mint with a nut-free option.

-Pesto pasta is my go-to pasta recipe on busy (or rather lazy) days when cooking is not on top of my mind.
+Pesto with cashews is my go-to pasta sauce on busy (or rather lazy) days when cooking is not on top of my mind.
 Those long days when you and the family come home tired and hungry, and you’re so tempted to order take-out 🙁

-Try this delicious quick and easy dinner with fresh homemade pesto that’s a healthier option and takes less than 30 minutes of your precious time.
+Try the quick and easy angel hair pasta with fresh homemade cashew pesto that takes less than 30 minutes of your precious time.
 You’ll be glad that you did.

-- Mint and parsley: This combination of herbs have amazing flavors.
-One of the reasons for using mint and parsley is that they can withstand heat better than basil.
-Basil pesto tastes great but I wanted to try varitions with other herbs that are equally delicious.
+- Mint and cilantro: One of the reasons for using mint and cilantro is that they can withstand heat better than basil.
+So you can use this mint pesto for warm dishes, too.

 - Toasted cashews: When compared to pine nuts nutritionally, cashews have more protein and minerals like calcium and iron while less in calories and fat. (source) Cashews are also less expensive than pine nuts, so it helps if you’re cooking on a budget.

 - Chillies: For that spicy kick.
-You can skip it if you feel it is outrageous to use chillies in pesto!
+You can skip it if you’re not a spice person.

 - Lemon juice: Adds a bit of zest to the pesto and goes well with mint flavor.